Shopify/quilt/.github/CONTRIBUTING.md

 yarn release
 ```

 3. Follow the prompts to choose a version for each package.
+If you are releasing a new package, we encourage you to version it `1.0.0` to start with.

 **Note** Quilt packages adhere to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).